Kerbal Space Program 2 Release Date - Gameplay, Trailer, Story

 Kerbal Space Program does not really have a story, as it is first and foremost a sandbox game.
 Anything the player does contributes to the “story” of their playthroughs, such as the life and death of an astronaut, or similar events like that.
 The story is what you as the player decide it to be.

-For more details about the Early Access, you can head over to the developer’s video here.
-For more gaming news from us, click here.
+For more details about the Early Access, you can head over to the developer’s video to learn more.
+For more gaming news from us, you can check out our gaming news articles.